-In 2021, Tradedoubler has made significant progress in its operations and for the first time in a long time has shown double-digit growth in both sales and gross profit.
-Covid-19 has continued to affect operations in 2021, but not to the same extent as last year.
-The travel segment, which was initially hit very hard during the pandemic, had real growth during the fourth quarter of 2021 and almost doubled its revenues compared with the same period last year.
+In 2022, Tradedoubler has made significant progress in its operations and has shown double-digit growth in both sales and gross profit, for the second year in a row.
+The travel segment, which was initially hit very hard during the pandemic, has during 2022 recovered to pre-pandemic levels.